soffes/blog/posts/2012-04-06-introducing-shares.markdown

 Recently, I bought some Apple stock.
 (Which, by the way, has been a fantastic investment.)
 I found myself looking at the price in the stocks dashboard widget then using [Alfred](http://www.alfredapp.com/)'s calculator to do the math to see my change.
 This got cumbersome quick.

-*I just wanted an app to see my overall gain or loss at a glance*, so I made one.
+==I just wanted an app to see my overall gain or loss at a glance==, so I made one.

 ### The Process